MitocGroup/terraform-aws-landing-zone/examples/example_landing_zone_organization/README.md

 landing_zone_components | Required | The map of components.
 Each component must specify the component name as key and the path to component's `tfvars` file that describes resource(s) configurations.

 ## Output / Attributes Reference
-The following attributes / output parameters are produced by `landing_zone_reader` module:
+The following attributes / output parameters are produced by `landing_zone` module:

 Name | Description
 -----|------------